 If your backyard is home to a swimming pool but doesn’t yet have a screen enclosure, this should give you a good start when researching pool enclosure options.
-A pool enclosure not only improves the aesthetics, functionality and safety of any pool, but each enclosure can be as unique as your home.
+A screened pool enclosure not only improves the aesthetics, functionality and safety of any pool, but each enclosure can be as unique as your home.
 Consider some of the most common pool enclosure options before hiring a contractor to install a cookie-cutter enclosure around your pool.

 1. Framing for Durability

-Technically, you could have the frame for your screened in pool enclosure built out of almost any material, but aluminum is the best choice for a long-lasting pool enclosure, especially in Florida.
+Technically, you could have the frame for your screened in pool enclosure built out of almost any material, but aluminum is better than all the pool enclosure options, especially in Florida.
 Aluminum is stronger and lighter than wood, and since it will never rot, an aluminum frame will stand the test of time.
 This metal is also more resistant to corrosion than steel, even if the steel has been treated with corrosion-resistant coatings.
 In the humid environment around your pool, aluminum’s natural resistance to corrosion is key for a long-lasting pool screen enclosure that won’t unexpectedly fail.

 2. High-Quality Screens

 An aluminum pool enclosure may have a sturdy frame, but any screened enclosure is only as good as the screens that are installed.
 Dulando Screen & Awning only uses Phifer screens.
-Phifer screens provide the best quality for your pool enclosure, and the Phifer offers a wide range of screens depending on your needs.
+Phifer screens provide the best quality for your screen pool enclosure, and the Phifer offers a wide range of screens depending on your needs.
 Solar Insect Screens, for example, feature a tightly woven mesh that keeps small bugs out of your pool, reducing the impact of annoying bugs on your pool experience.
-Pet Screen is ideal for households with pets or small kids.
+Phifer Pet Screen is ideal for households with pets or small kids.
 The screen is 4x tougher and can withstand pet paws and small children running into the screen.